- PROFESSOR Medicine, Hematology and Medical Oncology

 Dr. Boffetta moved to Mount Sinai School of Medicine in 2010.
-He is Director of the Institute for Translational Epidemiology and Associate Director for Population Sciences of The Tisch Cancer Institute.
+He is Associate Director for Population Sciences of The Tisch Cancer Institute and Chief of the Division of Cancer Prevention and Control of the Department of Oncological Sciences.
 He is also the Bluhdorn Professor of International Community Medicine.

-Dr. Boffetta is Adjunct Professor at the Department of Epidemiology, Harvard School of Public Health (Boston, MA), Visiting Professor at the Department of Biomedical Sciences and Human Oncology, University of Turin (Turin, Italy), Adjunct Professor at the Department of Medicine, Vanderbilt University (Nashville, TN), Affiliate Member of the R. Samuel McLaughlin Centre for Population Health Risk Assessment, University of Ottawa (Ottawa, Canada), Senior Fellow of the Hellenic Health Foundation (Athens, Greece), Honorary Professor at the College of Medicine, Dentistry and Nursing, University of Dundee (Dundee, United Kingdom), Adjunct Professor at Biodesign Institute, Arizona State University (Tempe, AZ), and Vice-President of the International Prevention Research Institute (Lyon, France).
+Dr. Boffetta is Adjunct Professor at the Harvard School of Public Health (Boston, MA), Vanderbilt University (Nashville, TN), and the Catholic University of Rome (Italy).
+He is also Affiliate Member of the R. Samuel McLaughlin Centre for Population Health Risk Assessment, University of Ottawa (Ottawa, Canada), and Senior Fellow of the Hellenic Health Foundation (Athens, Greece).

 Read a press release on Dr. Boffetta's study of the relationship between high consumption of fruits and vegetables and risk of cancer.

 Watch a video from BMJ.com on tea drinking habits and oesophageal cancer in Iran.